reyhanehpahlevan/V-REP_simplus/installation/README.md

 The robot simulator V-REP, with integrated development environment, is based on a distributed control architecture: each object/model can be individually controlled via an embedded script, a plugin, a ROS or BlueZero node, a remote API client, or a custom solution.
 This makes V-REP very versatile and ideal for multi-robot applications.
 Controllers can be written in C/C++, Python, Java, Lua, Matlab or Octave.

-* V-REP is used for fast algorithm development, factory automation simulations, fast prototyping and verification, robotics related education, remote monitoring, safety double-checking, etc. A feature overview can be found
+* V-REP is used for fast algorithm development, factory automation simulations, fast prototyping and verification, robotics related education, remote monitoring, safety double-checking, etc.

 * V-REP is cross-platform, and allows the creation of portable, scalable and easy maintainable content: a single portable file can contain a fully functional model (or scene), including control code.